-- 4. All students must begin their Graduate Education Program within one year of notification of admission.
-Failure to do so will require the student to reapply. - 5.
-Requirements for all degree and certification programs must be completed within seven (7) years of registration for the first class unless otherwise notified. - 6.
+- 5. Requirements for all degree and certification programs must be completed within seven (7) years of registration for the first class unless otherwise notified. - 6.
 Inactive status will occur if no registration activity is recorded within two years following the last term of enrollment.
-Students will be required to reapply to reactivate their graduate student status. - Degree and certification requirements are subject to change based upon changes in Pennsylvania Department of Education regulations.
+Students will be required to reapply to reactivate their graduate student status. - 7.
+Degree and certification requirements are subject to change based upon changes in Pennsylvania Department of Education regulations.